 Artichoke

-The Artichoke belongs to the Asteraceae family.
-This perennial vegetable plant is recognizable by its large, spiny leaves which can reach 50 cm in length.
-The Artichoke grows in rather humid, rich and well-drained soils.
-Originally from Africa, it was introduced to France in the 16th century by Catherine de Medici.
-Today it is cultivated in different regions of Europe.
+The artichoke belongs to the Asteraceae family.
+This perennial vegetable plant is recognizable by its large, spiny leaves, which can grow up to 50 cm long.
+Artichokes grow in fairly moist, rich, well-drained soil.
+Native to Africa, it was introduced to France in the 16th century by Catherine de Medici.
+Today, it is cultivated in various regions of Europe.

-With only 40 calories per 100 g, the Artichoke is moderately energetic.
-It contains phenolic compounds including cynarin which would have activity at the hepatobiliary level and flavonoids.
-It is also a source of fiber, minerals and trace elements (Potassium, Phosphorus, Calcium, Magnesium) as well as vitamins B, C and K.
+With only 40 calories per 100 g, artichokes are moderately energy-dense.
+They contain phenolic compounds, including cynarin, which is believed to have hepatobiliary activity, and flavonoids.
+They are also a source of fiber, minerals, and trace elements (potassium, phosphorus, calcium, magnesium), as well as vitamins B, C, and K.

 Products containing Organic Artichoke